 Cervical cancer is cancer of the entrance to the womb (uterus) caused by the human papillomavirus (HPV).
 Regular pelvic exams,...

-Colon cancer (bowel cancer) is a malignancy that arises from the inner lining of the colon.
-Most, if not all, of these cancers...
+Colon Cancer (Colorectal Cancer) is a malignancy that arises from the inner lining of the colon.
+Most, if not all, of these...

 Colon Cancer Prevention

 Colorectal cancer is both curable and preventable if it is detected early and completely removed before the cancerous cells...

 What Is the Difference Between Tumor Grade and Stage?